chrisjsimpson/fx2obp/README.md

-## What
+## What this does

+1. Fetch the json daily foreign exchange rates for each currency from http://www.floatrates.com/json-feeds.html.
-- Convert a http://www.floatrates.com/json-feeds.html daily rates json src file to valid Open Bank Project payload.
+2. Convert the json objects format to a the format supported by the Open Bank Project
-- HTTP PUT them to an Open Bank Project endpoint to populate the database via the `fx` api call
+3. Optionally POST them to an Open Bank Project instance using its api, or simply save the converted json to disk

+### Requirements

-- Uses python3
+- python3

-## Setup
+## Configuration

+### Cron friendly

+For cron example, see `update-fx-rates.py.example`

+- If you want to post to an Open Bank Project sandbox, you must:
-- You must have a valid Direct Login token
+  - have a valid Direct Login token: `AUTH_TOKEN`
+  - specify the correct host to use : `
 - You must have the `CanCreateFxRateAtAnyBank` permission

 ```